Anatomy of Inspiration

-I’m often surprised where my ideas germinate.
-In recent months, a few of my stories–“Inside Monastic Walls” and “Zombies Don’t Suntan”, for example–were the results of awakening from disturbing dreams and dealing with the images seared into my brain.
+I'm often surprised where my ideas germinate.
+A few of my stories —"Inside Monastic Walls" and "Zombies Don't Suntan", for example—were the results of awakening from disturbing dreams and dealing with the images seared into my brain.
 Half asleep, lying in the dark, my mind still limber from REM doodling, the ideas flew easily.

 Most of my stories sprout in the light of day.
 Unlike my dream gifts, a conscious effort is required.
 Not only do I need to come across that creative gold piece, but I need to let go, to be open to the possibilities.
 Too often, my mind space is taking up with the day's trivialities: the dwindling food on the refrigerator shelves, dirty laundry overflowing the hamper, doctor appointments, the to-do list for piecemeal work.
 You know the drill.
 Unfortunately, not conducive for giving the imagination full rein.
 I have to unleash it and let it wander about, or my writing will be stilted, the effort obvious.

-“Inside Monastic Walls” was published in The Crimson Pact, an anthology.
-When the editor accepted the story, he requested a “behind the scenes” essay on the inspiration and writing process, to be included as an extra feature in the ebook version (a print version is in the works!).
-Here’s the write-up, detailing how that story came to be, once I woke from my nightmare…
+"Inside Monastic Walls" was published in The Crimson Pact, an anthology.
+When the editor accepted the story, he requested a "behind the scenes" essay on the inspiration and writing process, to be included as an extra feature in the ebook version.
+Here's the write-up, detailing how that story came to be, once I woke from my nightmare:

 Metéora.
 A dream must have planted its image.
-I woke, thinking about the tall, monolithic mountains topped with monasteries, which my husband and I visited a few months earlier when in Greece.
+I woke, thinking about the tall, monolithic mountains topped with monasteries, which my husband and I visited when in Greece.
 The breathtaking UNESCO World Heritage site is hard to forget.